 Member of the Environment and Public Affairs Committee

 Chair of the Finance Committee; member of the Executive, Audit, and Pension Plan Financial Management committees

 President and Chief Executive Officer, Les Investissements Iron Hill Inc.

 Member of the Governance and Ethics, Audit, and Information Technologies committees

 Board of Directors

 Under the Hydro-Québec Act, the company’s Board of Directors is made up of 17 members*, including the Chairman of the Board and the President and Chief Executive Officer.
-The directors’ diverse professional backgrounds are a definite asset for the Board’s eight committees:
+The directors’ diverse professional backgrounds are a definite asset for the Board’s nine committees:

 - Governance and Ethics

 - Human Resources